VentGrey/Epitaph/README.md

 *All external programs retain their respective copyright notices*

-- Both `battery.rs` and `time.c` programs are written by me and you can use them under the terms of the GPL-v2 ONLY.
+- Both `battery.rs` and `time.c` programs are written by me and you can use them under the terms of the GPL-v2.
 - The `getvol.c` program is written by hvod2000.
 This has no license file but it's a public repository, will assume "UNLICENSE" here.

 ## Wallpaper artists credit